 Find lesson plans

-We offer free lesson plans outlining how to teach a Socratic seminar.
+We offer lesson plans outlining how to teach a Socratic seminar.
 The Paideia approach to Socratic seminar is aligned with Language Arts curriculum goals, including reading, speaking and listening, and writing.
 You can search plans by subject, grade level, and main idea.

 Join a training